stanleychuys/Temp_Readme_Files/README_meta-runbmc-nuvoton.md

 In order to automatically apply accurate and responsive correction to a fan control function, we use the `swampd` to handle output PWM signal.
 For enable this daemon, basically we need configuring the swampd configuration file and deploy a system service for start this daemon as below steps.

 >_NOTICE: In current solution, we only use stepwise mechanism to control fans.
-But the swampd also can controls fan with PID by tuning parameters according to consumer platform._
+But the swampd also can controls fan with PID by tuning parameters according to customer platform._

 * The swampd(PID control daemon) is a Margin-based daemon running within the OpenBMC environment.
 It uses a well-defined [configuration file](https://github.com/Nuvoton-Israel/openbmc/blob/runbmc/meta-quanta/meta-olympus-nuvoton/recipes-phosphor/fans/phosphor-pid-control/config-olympus-nuvoton.json) to control the temperature of the tray components to keep them within operating conditions.